|Nutritional Guidelines (per serving)|

 Once boiling, insert a candy thermometer and cook until it reads 235 F / 114 C on the thermometer.

 Once at the right temperature, remove the pan from the heat and add the white chocolate chips and the marshmallow cream.

 Stir vigorously until the chips and marshmallow cream are melted and incorporated.
 If necessary, return the fudge to the heat for brief periods to melt the chips.

 Add the vanilla and stir well.
 Pour the fudge into the prepared pan and smooth it into an even layer.

-Allow it to set at room temperature for 3-4 hours, or in the refrigerator for 1-2 hours.
+Allow it to set at room temperature for 3 to 4 hours, or in the refrigerator for 1 to 2 hours.

 To serve, cut it into small 1-inch pieces.
 Store Irish cream fudge in an airtight container at room temperature for up to one week or in the refrigerator for up to two weeks.